 If my baby doesn’t finish their bottle, how long can I keep the leftovers?

 General advice varies slightly for the handling of a partly drunk bottle of breast milk.
 Once the milk has been in contact with baby’s saliva there is a risk of bacterial contamination but few studies are available.
-The UK’s National Health Service recommends partly drunk breast milk be used within an hour and then discarded23 and The Academy of Breastfeeding Medicine recommends discarding milk within 1-2 hours after baby has finished feeding (ABM, 2017).
-Breastfeeding author Nancy Mohrbacher recommends discarding leftover milk at the end of the feed24 and for further discussion see Kelly Bonyata’s Reusing Expressed Breastmilk.
-More recently, Fogleman et al discuss a small study with 12 women that indicated the bacteriological and immunological characteristics of left over milk were stable when stored in a fridge at 4ºC for six days and say more research is needed to determine safe storage times of leftover milk25.
+The UK’s National Health Service recommends partly drunk breast milk be used within an hour and then discarded24 and The Academy of Breastfeeding Medicine recommends discarding milk within 1-2 hours after baby has finished feeding (ABM, 2017).
+For further discussion see Kelly Bonyata’s Reusing Expressed Breastmilk (2018).
+Fogleman et al share a small study with 12 women that indicated the bacteriological and immunological characteristics of left over milk were stable when stored in a fridge at 4ºC for six days.
+They say more research is needed to determine safe storage times of leftover milk.25

 Can I use milk collected in breast shells (drip milk)?

-Drip milk collected from one breast while feeding from the other is said to be lower in fat with more skin bacteria and rather than storing this, Mohrbacher 26 advises it should be discarded.
+Drip milk collected from one breast in a breast shell while feeding from the other is said to be lower in fat with more skin bacteria and rather than storing this, current HMBANA guidelines advise discarding it.26